GoThereGit/Chinese-AMR/README_Eng.md

 # 3 Data
 ## 3.1 Data Sample
-Figure 3 is a copy of CAMR data sample from training set, detailed with sentence ID, word tokens, word ID, alignment of concept and relation, and the text representation of CAMR.
+We offer three kinds of data sets including: CAMRP text, CAMRP dependency anaylsis and CAMRP tuple.
+Figure 3 is a copy of CAMR text data sample from training set, detailed with sentence ID, word tokens, word ID, alignment of concept and relation, and the text representation of CAMR.
 All files are encoded in UTF-8.